silly.net.udp

 local udp = require "silly.net.udp"Core Concepts

 Unlike TCP, UDP does not establish persistent connections.
-Each packet is sent independently.
-The main read function udp.recvfrom is asynchronous—it suspends the current coroutine until a datagram is received and returns both the data and the sender's address.
+Each datagram is sent independently. conn:recvfrom is asynchronous: it suspends the current coroutine until a datagram is received and returns the data along with the sender's address.

-There are two main ways to create UDP sockets:
+There are two ways to create UDP sockets:

-udp.bind(address): Creates a "server" socket that listens on a specific address and can receive packets from any source.
-When sending responses, you must specify the destination address inudp.sendto.udp.connect(address): Creates a "client" socket that has a default destination address.
-You can send packets usingudp.sendtowithout specifying the address each time.
+udp.bind(address): creates a "server" socket that listens on a specific address and can receive packets from any peer.
+When sending, the destination address must be passed toconn:sendto.udp.connect(address): creates a "client" socket with a default destination address.
+Packets can be sent viaconn:sendtowithout specifying an address each time.

 UDP vs TCP